linuxserver/docker-nginx/README.md

 ## Supported Architectures

 Our images support multiple architectures such as `x86-64`, `arm64` and `armhf`.
 We utilise the docker manifest for multi-platform awareness.
-More information is available from docker [here](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md#manifest-list).
+More information is available from docker [here](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md#manifest-list) and our announcement [here](https://blog.linuxserver.io/2019/02/21/the-lsio-pipeline-project/).

 Simply pulling `linuxserver/nginx` should retrieve the correct image for your arch, but you can also pull specific arch images via tags.